aboutDani/Minima_L_ist/README.md

 List of things

 A simple front-end program (classic list), where you can add stuff ... delete ... and search for something.
 The idea is to keep it elegant and minimal.

+If you wanna try -> https://aboutdani.github.io/Minima_L_ist/